Finding Fast Transients in Real Time Using Novel Light Curve Analysis Algorithm: Algorithm for Early Source Detection

 Given the obstacles inherent in using image subtraction techniques, and the necessity of a light curve analysis to classify peculiar transient events, we propose to identify these transient phenomena with a direct light curve analysis of the DWF data stream.
 The algorithm we describe can be used as an independent verification for candidates detected via other methods (e.g. image subtraction, machine learning algorithms); a flow chart of the FTF algorithm is shown in Figure \ref{algo_flowchart}.

 For each unique source observed during the DWF run, we separate the light curve data using a sliding window (SW), a technique common in financial time series analysis \citep{financial_sw1,financial_sw2,financial_sw3} as well as machine learning applications across several disciplines \citep{sw_ml1,sw_ml2,sw_ml3,sw_ml4}.
 The user can define the size of the sliding window parameter, but is limited by the number of data points contained within an individual light curve file (light curves may have missing points due to changing weather conditions, upper limits, or artifacts that prevent our photometric pipeline to accurately estimate the magnitude of the source).
+The source code for the FTF algorithm is publicly available\footnote{https://github.com/rstrausb/FTF}.